Amozaya/3D-Academy/README.md

 ### Chrome Lighthouse testing

 I use Chrome devtools, specifically Lightouse tool, in order to analyze the performance of this website.
 At first, it recieved a quite low performance score due to the fact that some of the images used in this website were of a large size.
 To improve the performance of the website I had to compress the images to reduce their size and reupload them.
-After doing so, I did another test using Lighthouse and this time it recieved a high score:
+After doing so, I did another test using Lighthouse and this time it recieved a much higher score:

 ![Lighthouse score](assets/images/lighthouse-performance-report.JPG)